What To Expect

 Receiving your finished photos:

 YOU MADE IT!
 You got married and lived to tell the tale, and I’ve got photos to prove it.
-Expect your photos within a few weeks of your wedding.
+Expect your photos within 6-8 weeks of your wedding.
 You’ll receive an email to a password-protected online gallery that houses all of your photos, and you can share it with whomever you’d like.
 You can pass the email around to anyone you’d like to for downloading.
 Sharing all of your wedding photos with your friends and family is as easy as downloading your photos high res and then uploading to any platform you choose.
 Feel free to share away!
 Email, facebook, twitter, instagram, whatever…pass those photos around but don’t forget to tag me.

 The album design process: